kailaix/NNFEM.jl/docs/src/representation.md

 bi_isotropic_function
 ```

-Similar to the isotropic function for one tensor, we have
+Similar to the isotropic function for one tensor, we can construct a constitutive relation that is an isotropic function of two tensors.
 ```julia
 using NNFEM, ADCME
 strain = rand(100,3)